tabulate/tabulate/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage tabular data within the WP admin area, using the full power of your MySQL database.
+Manage relational tabular data within the WP admin area, using the full power of your MySQL database.
 CSV import, foreign-key support, role-level access control, and more.

 ## Description